cyclr/docs/pages/v2/06-scripting/01-script-introduction.md

 ```

 Sometimes, when you pass a value from a `before_action` handler to an `after_action` handler, you can’t put the value in the `method_request` object as part of the request as the API you call may interpret it as invalid data.
 Instead, you can use the `method_request_mergefields` object as it persists  across the two events.
-The `script_parameters`  object, for example, is doesn’t persist across any events.
+The `script_parameters`  object, for example, is doesn’t persist across any events.<br>

-### Event Handler Order
+### Event Handler order

 If you add an event handler to more than one level for the same event, such as at connector level and method level, Cyclr calls all of the event handlers.